khoj-ai/flare/src/content/posts/create-agents-on-khoj.md

 keywords: ["ai agents", "open-source", "shareable knowledge"]
 ---

-Exciting news!
-Custom AI agents on Khoj are now available to all users!
+Custom AI agents on Khoj are now available to all users.
 After carefully [validating safety measures](https://blog.khoj.dev/posts/safety-in-agents/) with our early paid users, we're psyched to make this powerful feature accessible to everyone.

 ### What are Khoj Agents?